Home >> (Table of Contents) Advanced Custom Study/System Interface and Language (ACSIL) >> Advanced Custom Study/System Interface and Language (ACSIL)

 Sierra Chart provides a feature to allow you to redistribute custom studies or trading system studies and only allow use by a defined list of users.
 This is a completely secure feature of Sierra Chart.

-To control and allow use of your studies/systems by a certain defined list of users, you will need to create a grouping within our web-based control panel for managing custom studies users.
+To control and allow use of your studies/systems by a certain defined list of users, you will need to establish management of a Custom Studies DLL file within the Sierra Chart web-based control panel for managing custom studies users.
 The control panel can be accessed by selecting the link for Manage Custom Studies Users on the Main Control Panel for your account on our website.

-This will take you to the web-based control panel where you can create new groups, or manage existing groupings to specify the Sierra Chart Account Names of the allowed users, add an optional Expiration date if you want an Expiration date, and add an optional general-purpose 64-bit variable that can be set on a user basis through this control panel and passed through to your custom study functions.
+This will take you to the web-based control panel where you can create a new Custom Studies DLL Name, or manage existing Custom Studies DLL Names.
+For each Custom Studies DLL Name, you are able to specify the Sierra Chart Account Names of the allowed users, add an optional Expiration date if you want an Expiration date, and add an optional general-purpose 64-bit variable that can be set on a user basis through this control panel and passed through to your custom study functions.
 In the custom study the ACSIL variable which is set to this specified 64-bit variable is sc.DLLNameUserServiceLevel.

 At the top of the Manage Custom Studies Users page is the box to enter a new SCDLLName (this is a grouping name).
 Enter the name of the group or DLL that you want to create.
 This does not need to be the name of the DLL itself.